samkibe/Text-Processing-and-Preprocessing-Natural-Language-Processing-/README.md

 - Stop word removal
 - Part-of-Speech tagging
 - Outputting the processed text

-- Practising creating a branch and learning GitHub's pull request workflow.
+## Practising creating a branch and learning GitHub's pull request workflow.
+-  Create a branch
+-  edit anything then commit
+-  then pull a request
+-  compare then merge